 There are inherent contradictions to being a military journalist that might make skeptics, cynics, and aspiring investigative journalists bristle.
 For example, policies such as Joint Publication 3-61, Public Affairs emphasizes the importance of transparency and trust between the military and the public but simultaneously limits the scope of that transparency when it would threaten national security or undermine the mission.

 However, those with a troublemaking streak should take heart that kindred spirits have done the job and come through to the other side marching to the beat of their own drum.
-Novelist Gustav Hasford began his career in the Marines as a combat correspondent before immortalizing the perspective of the "unreconstructed Vietnam veteran" in The Short Timers, the basis for the film "Full Metal Jacket".
-And let's not forget gonzo journalist Hunter S. Thompson, who spent his time in the Air Force working on the base newspaper until he received an early discharge because he was (so he claimed in a satiric press release) "totally unclassifiable."
+Novelist Gustav Hasford began his career in the Marines as a combat correspondent before immortalizing the perspective of the "unreconstructed Vietnam veteran" in The Short Timers, the basis for the film "Full Metal Jacket."
+And gonzo journalist Hunter S. Thompson spent his time in the Air Force working on the base newspaper until he received an early discharge because he was (so he claimed in a satiric press release) "totally unclassifiable."

 But is it really propaganda to exercise caution, and make sure the good news gets out with the bad?
 Military journalists inform the public of events and ideas they might otherwise never hear and counteract the effects of enemy propaganda.